Hongqiao transportation hub: Air

 Shanghai Hongqiao International Airport mainly serves domestic flights and regional flights to Japan and South Korea.
 In 2016, Hongqiao Airport handled 40,460,135 passengers, making it the 7th busiest airport in China and the 45th busiest in the world.

 High-speed rail

 Shanghai Hongqiao railway station is one of the three major railway stations of Shanghai and the largest railway station in Asia.
 It offers intercity high-speed railway services to all of the major Chinese cities.
 Most important and well-known rail lines includes the Shanghai–Nanjing intercity railway, the Shanghai–Hangzhou high-speed railway (the first section of the future Shanghai–Kunming high-speed railway), and the Beijing–Shanghai high-speed railway.

-Shanghai metro
+Metro

 There are currently three metro lines serving the hub: Line 2, Line 10 and Line 17.

-Line 2 (Shanghai Metro) is an east–west line, connecting the hub to old city center, Lujiazui financial district, Zhangjiang Hi-Tech Park and Shanghai Pudong International Airport.
-Line 10 (Shanghai Metro)is a southwest–northeast line, offering connections to the dense residential districts of Yangpu and Hongkou via downtown Shanghai.
-Line 17 (Shanghai Metro) runs further westward, serving the suburban Qingpu District.
+Line 2 is an east–west line, connecting the hub to old city center, Lujiazui financial district, Zhangjiang Hi-Tech Park and Shanghai Pudong International Airport.
+Line 10 is a southwest–northeast line, offering connections to the dense residential districts of Yangpu and Hongkou via downtown Shanghai.
+Line 17 runs further westward, serving the suburban Qingpu District.